 The purpose of this article is to provide you with estimated all-in costs:

-Bankruptcy attorneys in District of Columbia can cost between $1200 - $1500.
+A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
+Chapter 7 bankruptcy attorneys in District of Columbia can cost between $1200 - $1500.
 The cost may increase or decrease based on complexity and location.

 Here are some of the ranges of cost in major cities in District of Columbia.

 Washington, D.C. is the most populated city in District of Columbia with a population of 702,455.
 Bankruptcy attorneys in Washington, D.C. can cost an estimated $1,500.